goepp/aspline/README.md

 R CMD build aspline
 ```

-This builds your package, which is now present in the same folder, under the name "aspline_0.1.0.tar.gz" (version number may be different).
+This builds the package, which is now present in the same folder, under the name "aspline_0.1.0.tar.gz" (version number may be different).

 4. Install the package in `R`:
 ```
 setwd("path/to/the/aspline/package")